Dafin/WhatMunch/Readme.md

 ### Testing

-1. Navigate to the app folder and run `rspec spec/`
+* Navigate to the app folder and run `rspec spec/`

 ### Notes

-Don't use this in the real life with real currency, due to rounding errors in **float arithmetic**, there will be inaccuracies!
+> Don't use this in the real life with real currency, due to rounding errors in **float arithmetic**, there will be inaccuracies!
+>

-**Global variables** are being used here.
+> **Global variables** are being used here.
 This is generally bad practice, however, as there is no database or data persistence, this should not be an issue.
+Servers logs are captured by [LogDNA](https://logdna.com).